Programistyk/FuelioImport/README.md

 aCar format support only Litres as Fuel Unit and l/100km as Consumption Unit.
 It is possible to import aCar backups with US Gallons, but it hasn't tested and results may be unexpected.

-Due to limited documentation and access to Fuel Log dumps, only Litres as Fuel Unit, l/100km as Consumption Unit and Kilometers as Dinstance unit are supported.
+Due to limited documentation and access to Fuel Log dumps, only Litres as Fuel Unit, l/100km as Consumption Unit and Kilometers as Dinstance unit were tested.
+After importing into Fuelio, remember to verify or set your car's fuel type!
+FuelLog does not support that information at all.

 ## Requirements
 FuelioImport converter is built for current PHP version (PHP7), but any stable PHP version should do the job.